 I have a lot of guys who read the blog, and I get tons of emails from guys, and the most common problem I hear about is, “my wife never wants sex!”

-So here are 10 reasons a woman doesn’t want sex:
+So here are 10 reasons your wife might not want sex:

 1. She doesn’t feel connected to you.

 Men make loved in order to feel loved, whereas women need to feel loved in order to make love.

 To a woman, to have sex after you haven’t talked much in a while feels strange at best, and insulting or degrading at worst.
 If you haven’t shown that you care what’s going on in her heart, and if you haven’t shared your heart, it’s hard for her to want to open up.
 For her, sex means getting physically vulnerable.
 That’s hard to do.
 If she doesn’t feel as if you’ve been emotionally vulnerable, then sex is often off the table.

 For you, of course, sex is often the doorway into emotional vulnerability, since you feel so close to her afterwards.
 But realize that for her, she needs you to open up first.
 So spend some time talking and doing stuff together first!
 Some ideas: